nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 }
 ```

-RBF rules will be checked if the new transaction contains any conflicted inputs with an old transaction in the tx-pool.
+All RBF rules will be checked if the new transaction contains any conflicted inputs with an old transaction in the tx-pool.
 If RBF succeeds, the result will be:

 ```json
 {